Mansoor (film)

 Mansoor is a 2017 Nigerian drama film directed by Ali Nuhu and produced by Naziru Danhajiya.
-The film stars Umar M Shareef in the titular role with Maryam Yahya, Ali Nuhu, Abba Elmustapha, and Baballe Hayatu in supporting roles.
+The film stars Umar M Shareef in the title role with Maryam Yahya, Ali Nuhu, Abba Elmustapha, and Baballe Hayatu in supporting roles.

 The film received mostly positive critics acclaim and screened worldwide.
 The film won the award for the Best Indigenous Movie of the Year in Hausa Category at the Africa Magic Viewers' Choice Awards 2018, (AMVCA).
 Lead actress Maryam Yahaya was nominated as Best Promising Actress by City People Entertainment Awards in 2017.